commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-modules.md

 We will create a [Service Worker] that wraps up the capabilities of [js-component-bindgen] in order to polyfill transparent, on-demand support for [Wasm Components][wasm-components] in a web browser.

-The Service Worker intercepts `GET` requests to a well-known local path that is unlikely to conflict with a REST-y path in use by the local application domain.
-For the purposes of this document, we'll say that the matching path looks like `/__/v0/wasm/on-demand/:ext/:wit/:source_code`.
+The Service Worker intercepts `GET` requests to a well-known local path.
+For the purposes of this document, we'll say that the matching path looks like `/module/on-demand/:ext/:wit/:source_code`.
 When a request is made to that path, the Service Worker performs the following steps:

 1. Resolve the [WIT][wit] component definition by base64-decoding the `wit` part of the path
 2. Resolve the component source code by base64-decoding the `source_code` part of the path
 3. Prepare a `multipart/form-data` request body that includes two files:
    1. `component.wit`: The resolved WIT component definition
    2. `component.$EXT`: The resolved source file, where `$EXT` is replaced with the `ext` part of the path
-4. Make a request to [`POST /api/v0/component`](#post-apiv0component) on a running [Build Server](#build-server) using the prepared request body
+4. Make a request to [`POST /api/v0/module`](#post-apiv0component) on a running [Build Server](#build-server) using the prepared request body
-5. Make a request for the prepared [Wasm Component][wasm-components] using [`GET /api/v0/component/:id`](#get-apiv0componentid) on a running Build Server
+5. Make a request for the prepared [Wasm Component][wasm-components] using [`GET /api/v0/module/:id`](#get-apiv0componentid) on a running Build Server
 6. Invoke the [`transpile`][js-component-bindgen-transpile] API provided by [js-component-bindgen] and cache the returned files at the appropriate paths
 7. Create a wrapper ESM that imports the cached artifacts and re-exports the component API
 8. Respond to the intercepted request with the generated wrapper module